 Kathleen Barlow, a Financial Advisor with Raymond James, co-developed the program with Habitat staff in response to the disproportionate poverty levels in single women, especially single parents and elderly.
 Executive Director, Shellie Barrus explains, “When we examined the census results, we realized that a surprising number of women in our community were being thrown into poverty when their lives took an unforeseen turn, whether it was a divorce or the death of a partner.
 It was such a diversion from the general perception around wealth in our area.
 Our goal is to teach women to plan and prepare for any situation.”

-The results from our first session were tremendous, and we anticipate the same from the most recent session.
-Four months after completion, 100% of our first session participants reported the following:
+The results from our workshop series have been tremendous, and we anticipate the same from the most recent session.
+30% of the participants from our 2017 series have since purchased homes and 100% of our previous participants reported the following: